-Trending Digital Nomad Locations, Cities and Hubs
+Trending Digital Nomad Locations, Cities and Hubs in 2018

 The following article is a curated list of current trending digital nomad cities and hubs around the world.
 It’s based on the knowledge I’ve gained from constantly changing locations as a digital nomad since 2010.

 To make the list of trending digital nomad locations less overwhelming, I’ve divided it into sections.
 Each section is either based on Geography, level of popularity of the location (Hubs representing the highest), and other categories such as high value for money.
 You can skip the introduction and jump right to the relevant category by using the menu below:

 - USA Digital Nomad Hubs

 - Locations that are becoming Regional Digital Nomad Hubs

 - Hidden Recommended Locations for Digital Nomads

 - Next Level Cities for Digital Nomads Aiming Higher

 The list will mostly focus on digital nomad cities and towns since those are big enough to create a digital nomad hub; a place which reached a critical mass of digital nomads and allows you to easily connect and socialize with them.
 The list will also include some relatively unknown “Gems” which can become digital nomad hubs in the future.
 While updating this article, I am also using the feedback received from various sites, mainly from the Dynamite circle community.